slevithan/oniguruma-parser/src/generator/README.md

-# Code generator module: `oniguruma-parser/generator`
+# Generator module: `oniguruma-parser/generator`

-Generates an Oniguruma pattern and flags from an AST.
+Generates Oniguruma pattern and flags strings from an `OnigurumaAst`.

 ## Import